Gathigia-1/Gathigia-1/README.md

 - 👋 Hi, I’m @Gathigia-1
-- 👀 I’m interested in Digital Marketing
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning google ads
+- 🌱 I’m currently learning Software Engineering
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me via email mangelagathigia@gmail.com